pelevesque-node/canonicalize-string/README.md

 Canonicalizes a UTF-8 string.

-canonicalize-string converts a string to lowercase, removes diacritics, then removes homoglyphs.
+canonicalize-string converts a string to lowercase, removes diacritics, then removes homoglyphs including graphemes.

 ## Node Repository